Inedo/inedo-docs/ProGet/feeds/npm.md

 First, create a key by going to ProGet > Admin > API Keys, and entering the value `apikey12345` for the key.
 Make sure that Feed API is checked.

-Next, find a base64 encoder; you can search on Google to find a website that can do it for you.
-Then, enter the value `api:apikey12345` in the encoder; it will output `YXBpOmFwaWtleTEyMzQ1`.
+Next, find a base64 encoder; you can search on Google to find a website that can do it for you, or you can use the `btoa()` function in your browser's development console.
+The value you'll want to encode is `api:apikey12345` -- and the output will be `YXBpOmFwaWtleTEyMzQ1`.

 From there, you can execute the following NPM commands: